 License Tag:

 Issuance: Upon payment of the license fee, the city recorder shall issue to the owner a license certificate and a metallic tag for each dog so licensed.
-The tag shall be changed every year and shall have stamped thereon the year for which it was issued and the number corresponding with the number on the certificate.
+Once issued, a tag is valid until the dog is no longer registered with Nibley City.
 Every dog owner, shall provide each dog with a collar to which the license tag shall be affixed.
 It shall be unlawful to deprive a registered dog of its collar and/or tag.

 Duplicate Tag: In case a dog tag is lost or destroyed, a duplicate will be issued by Nibley City upon presentation of a receipt showing the payment of the license fee for the current year and a payment for each duplicate as established by resolution of the City Council.